Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 Here’s what you do:

 Grab a bottle of white vinegar.
 You probably have one under the sink.
-If it’s not there, hit up a Dollar General.
+If it’s not there, get some here or hit up a Dollar General.
 You know how you put water into a coffee maker?
 This time, fill that space up halfway with vinegar.
 Then turn your machine on.
 Let it pretend it’s making coffee; joke’s on the machine.
 It is actually brewing cleanliness.

 Warning: This step will make your whole house smell like vinegar.